Hirlam/Trac2Markdown.jl/docs/src/BoundaryFilePreparation.md

    * Conserve integrated quantities
  * Output to an FA file ( partly in spectral space )

- gl_grib_api is called by the script [gl_bd](Harmonie/scr/gl_bd?rev=release-43h2.beta.3) where we make different choices depending on **PHYSICS** and **HOST_MODEL**
+ `gl_grib_api` is called by the script [`gl_bd`](Harmonie/scr/gl_bd?rev=release-43h2.beta.3) where we make different choices depending on **PHYSICS** and `**HOST_MODEL**`

- When starting a forecast there are options to whether e.g. cloud properties and TKE should be read from the initial/boundary file through ''NREQIN'' and ''NCOUPLING''.
+ When starting a forecast there are options to whether e.g. cloud properties and TKE should be read from the initial/boundary file through *NREQIN* and *NCOUPLING*.
 At the moment these fields are read from the initial file but not coupled to. gl reads them if they are available in the input files and sets them to zero otherwise.
 For a Non-Hydrostatic run the non-hydrostatic pressure departure and the vertical divergence are demanded as an initial field.
 The pressure departure is by definition zero if you start from a non-hydrostatic mode and since the error done when disregarding the vertical divergence is small it is also set to zero in gl.
 There are also a choice in the forecast model to run with Q in gridpoint or in spectral space.

 It's possible to use an input file without e.g. the uppermost levels.
-By setting `LDEMAND_ALL_LEVELS=.FALSE. ` the missing levels will be ignored.
+By setting ``LDEMAND_ALL_LEVELS=.FALSE.` ` the missing levels will be ignored.
 This is used at some institutes to reduce the amount of data transferred for the operational runs.

 ### Using fullpos